 Since homeowners are contracting out roof replacements at a higher rate than other home improvement projects, they also tend to have a smaller role when it comes to acquiring supplies and materials for the project.

 Roofs are a crucial part of the structure, stability and safety of a home.
-As a result, most homeowners and contractors prioritize durability when choosing materials and products for a roofing project.
+As a result, most homeowners and contractors prioritize durability when choosing materials and products for a roofing project, significantly more so than when they’re shopping for other home improvement projects.

 Homeowners in particular want some assurance that the major investment they’re making into their property is worthwhile—and for most tenured homeowners, a full roof replacement project is only a project handled a few times in an entire lifetime.